-There are more than 5 million in-ground pools installed across America and over 150,000 new pools are built annually.
+There are more than 8.5 million residential pools installed across America and over 200,000 new pools are built annually.

 A key component of these pools is the pool pump, which re-circulates water through a filter to maintain water clarity and hygiene.
 All swimming pools have at least one recirculation pump, but many have multiple pumps.
 Many pool owners don’t realize how much energy their pool pump may be wasting.